Aliases for FOXN1 Gene

 GeneCards Summary for FOXN1 Gene

 FOXN1 (Forkhead Box N1) is a Protein Coding gene.
-Diseases associated with FOXN1 include t-cell immunodeficiency, congenital alopecia, and nail dystrophy and alopecia and t-cell immunodeficiency.
-GO annotations related to this gene include sequence-specific DNA binding and double-stranded DNA binding.
+Diseases associated with FOXN1 include alopecia and t-cell immunodeficiency and t-cell immunodeficiency, congenital alopecia, and nail dystrophy.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is FOXK2.

 UniProtKB/Swiss-Prot for FOXN1 Gene